SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

 A node of tag :c:enum:`YVAL_FUNCTION` represents a function.
 In a model, all functions have a simple form.
-They are defined by a finite enumeration of mappings that specify the function value at distinct points in its domain, and a default value for all other points in the domain.
+They are defined by a finite enumeration of mappings that specify the function value at distinct points in its domain, and a default value for all other points.
 Each mapping in the enumeration is represented by a node of tag :c:enum:`YVAL_MAPPING`.
 For a function *f* with *n* arguments, a mapping is a tuple of *n+1* nodes (written [ k\ |_1| |...| k\ |_n|
 |->| v ]).
 The *n* nodes k\ |_1| |...| k\ |_n| define a point in
 *f*'s domain, and the value of *f* at this point is represented by